There’s a lot to wrap your head around if you’ve borrowed money for school.

-With the precedent of 1.6 trillion in student loan debt in 2020, the thought of taking out loans today is not an easy one for many.
+With another record high of 1.7 trillion in student loan debt in 2021, the thought of taking out loans today is not an easy one for many.
 As a borrower, when you’re confronted with your first payment, it can feel pretty overwhelming.
 Here are some things to consider before payment comes due:

 Once you’ve started making regular monthly payments on your loans, you might be tempted to think of ways to pay down your debt sooner.
 Though it’s not for everyone, this is when you might consider refinancing, through which you can alter the terms of your loan to suit your needs.
 Here are a few of the most common ways to change the length of your repayment term.

 Faster repayment?
 Yes.
 By paying down principal at a faster rate, you reduce the overall cost of the loan and prevent additional interest charges from accruing over the life of your loan.

 Faster repayment?
 Yes.
 Making payments 2x per month rather than once can reduce the amount of interest you pay.

 Faster repayment?
 Maybe.
 Reducing your interest by refinancing to a shorter loan term and paying more towards your principal could result in paying off your loans faster, but your monthly payments may be higher overall.
 On the other hand, with a lower rate, you could refinance to the same term length (e.g. 10 yrs.) and simply pay less interest, without paying off your loans faster.